Actively Recruiting

 - Has suicidal or homicidal thoughts needing immediate attention

-- Has Stage 2 hypertension (≥160/100 in 2 of 3 readings)
+- Stage 2 hypertension (≥160/100 in 2 of 3 readings during screening)

-- Has low platelet count (<100,000/microliter)
+- Low platelet count (<100,000/microliter)

-- Allergic or sensitive to study medications or components
+- Known allergy to study drug components

-- Requires opioid medications during study
+- Need for opioid medications during study

-- Has planned surgery during study
+- Planned surgery during study

 AI-Screening